About

 N of 1 Athletics exists to fill that gap.

 I'm Dr. Alexia Agamata — a Doctor of Physical Therapy and Certified Strength and Conditioning Specialist based in Newport Beach.
-My work sits at the intersection of rehabilitation, performance, and long-term health planning.
+My work sits at the intersection of performance, longevity, and clinical precision.
 I believe that the best training decisions come from understanding your individual physiology, not following someone else's program.

 The Annual Functional Physical is the foundation of everything I do — a comprehensive assessment that gives everyday athletes the clarity to train with purpose, not just effort.